R2Northstar/ModdingDocs/docs/source/plugins/pluginsv2/getting-started.rst

 plugins with rust
 ^^^^^^^^^^^^^^^^^
-altought rust isn't used by northstar or titanfall, it is arguably the best language for plugins because of `rrplug <https://github.com/catornot/rrplug>`__
+Although Rust isn't used by Northstar or Titanfall, it can easily be used for plugins thanks to `rrplug <https://github.com/catornot/rrplug>`__

 a good example of a rust plugin with rrplug is `furnace <https://github.com/catornot/furnace>`_

-..
-    this wasn't biased at all. trust me

 what a plugin dll needs?
 ^^^^^^^^^^^^^^^^^^^^^^^^